 -

-Emphasizing the role and importance of planning
+Affirming the role and importance of strategic planning.

 -

-Developing education and training in health field
+Advancing education and training in the health sector.

 -